 Similarly, L’Oréal India has offered one-time COVID-19 insurance for those who test positive and has extended this to its field ecosystem of distributors and sales representatives.

 Borosil has announced that it will continue paying the salary of employees for two years who die due to COVID.
-It has also decided to shoulder the responsibility of the education of the children of such employees up to their graduation.
+Also, they have decided to shoulder the responsibility of the education of the children of such employees up to their graduation.

 Read about Loans, children’s education, mental health: India Inc hand holds employees through COVID-19 second wave